ARMY UPDATES DETAINEE OPERATIONS DOCUMENTS

-The Army continued its effort to keep the public informed concerning detainee operations by releasing 1235 pages of documents pursuant to a Freedom of Information Act (FOIA) litigation with the American Civil Liberties Union (ACLU).
-The documents were mailed on 21 March 2005, to the Assistant U.S. Attorney, Southern District of New York for subsequent release to the ACLU.
+The Army is continuing its effort to keep the public informed by releasing 1,199 pages of criminal investigations pursuant to a Freedom of Information Act litigation with the American Civil Liberties Union (ACLU).
+The 13 cases were provided to the Assistant U.S. Attorney, Southern District of New York on February 26 for subsequent release to the ACLU.

-In all cases final disposition has been determined or the attorneys involved in the case have determined that release of the information will not adversely affect the outcome of the case.
+In all cases final disposition has been determined or the attorneys involved in the case have determined that release of the information will not adversely affect the outcome of the cases. (see Fact Sheet).

 The Army remains committed to addressing identified problems in detainee operations and to communicating the progress to the public.